bcgov/bcwebmaps-options/docs/Readme.md

 Additional goals include:

-*	A plan to modernize and improve government-wide approaches and tools for hosting and managing applications and providing services.
+*	A plan to modernize and improve government-wide approaches and tools for hosting and managing applications and providing services
-*	An integrated strategy will ensure that learning is shared between groups and not run on a project by project basis.
+*	An integrated strategy will ensure that learning is shared between groups and not run on a project by project basis
-*	A common framework for decision making such that decisions across government are consistent and allow for economies of scale, shared learning, and greater degrees of resource compatibility.
+*	A common framework for decision making such that decisions across government are consistent and allow for economies of scale, shared learning, and greater degrees of resource compatibility
-*	A common forum to raise issues, create transparency around shared challenges and ensure consistent performance management of teams, vendors and software.
+*	A common forum to raise issues, create transparency around shared challenges and ensure consistent performance management of teams, vendors and software
-*	Playbooks consisting of reference architectures, patterns, and other guidance instruments.
+*	Playbooks consisting of reference architectures, patterns, and other guidance instruments

 ## Problems we are trying to solve